clorch/QualityCrowd2/README.md

 1. Place all files in a directory inside your webservers document root.
 2. Make sure the webserver user has write permissions in this directory.
+3. Run `composer install`
-3. Browse to `.../setup/` with your web browser.
+4. Browse to `.../setup/` with your web browser.
-4. If any errors are displayed fix them and refresh the `.../setup/`.
+5. If any errors are displayed fix them and refresh the setup page
-5. Change the admin password in `/core/config.php`!
+6. Change the admin password in `/core/config.php`!
-6. Done.
+7. Done.
 You can access the admin interface by browsing to the install directory and entering your password.

 License
 -------